Louise Noguchi: Work

 with Kym Pruesse and Suzanne Luke (Robert Langen Gallery).
 In the 1990s, she explored the language of violence which is concealed in the Wild West mythology of rodeo cowboys, trick roping, sharp shooting, gun spinning and knife throwing.
 In her video Crack (2000), for instance, a cowboy's bull whip beheads a white flower, with one crack.
 (Crack and her other videos have been shown at the Art Gallery of Ontario).

 More recently, she has looked to contemporary culture as a source for material, including her background as a Japanese descendant.
 In a series in 2013, Noguchi has taken archival digital prints of the Royal Ontario Museum's collection of Buddha heads that were broken or sawed off by thieves and vandals, but had been part of rock walls at various religious sites in China.
+In the following years, she examined Japanese Canadian history, as in 2025, when she did The Shape of Loss, a co-created, live installation during the all-night Nuit Blanche festival at the Japanese Canadian Cultural Centre Gallery, Toronto.
+Part of it as well as a time-lapse video of her performance remained in the gallery until the show closed in 2026.